faircloth-lab/radcap/docs/index.rst

 :Copyright: This documentation is available under a Creative Commons (`CC-BY`_) license.

-radcap_ is a software package that was developed for analyzing data collected from RADseq loci using the RADcap approach (see `Glenn et al. 2016`_ and :ref:`References` for additional information).
+radcap_ is a software package that was developed for analyzing data collected from RADseq loci using the RADcap approach (see `Hoffberg et al. 2016`_ and :ref:`References` for additional information).

 Contributions